dsa-ou/m269-installer/README.md

 3. Check if you have Python 3.10:
    - Windows: open a PowerShell, enter `py -0` and see if 3.10 is listed
-   - Linux and macOS: open a terminal and enter `python3.10 -V`
+   - Unix: open a terminal and enter `python3.10 -V`

-   In any case, if you get an error message, you don't have it.
+   If 3.10 isn't listed or you get an error message like `command not found`, then you don't have Python 3.10.

 4. Install Python 3.10 if necessary.
 Do *not* uninstall your current Python version.
-   - macOS: download and run the [installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11-macos11.pkg)
    - Windows: download and run the
      [32-bit installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11.exe) or the
      [64-bit installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).
      After installing, disable the pathname limit.
+   - macOS: download and run the [installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11-macos11.pkg)
    - Linux: enter `sudo apt install python3.10` or similar (search online for instructions for your Linux distribution)

+5. macOS only: open a terminal, enter `xcode-select --install` and follow the instructions.
+   If you get a message that the command line tools are already installed, then this step is completed.

 ## 2 Installation

-In the following, Unix refers to Linux or macOS.
 To avoid errors, we suggest that instead of typing the commands, you select and copy them from this page and paste them into the command line.

 1. Open a PowerShell (Windows) or a terminal (Unix).
-2. Go to your M269 folder by entering `cd <M269 folder path>`, e.g. `cd ~/OU/m269-23j`
+2. Go to your M269 folder by entering `cd <M269 folder path>`, e.g. `cd ~/OU/m269-23j`.
+   (In PowerShell and Unix, `~` is a shorthand for your home folder.)
 3. Download the installation script:
    - Windows: `Invoke-WebRequest -Uri https://raw.githubusercontent.com/dsa-ou/m269-installer/main/install.ps1 -OutFile install.ps1`
    - Unix: `curl -LO https://github.com/dsa-ou/m269-installer/raw/main/install.sh`
 4. Allow the installation script to run:
-   - Windows: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
+   - Windows: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser` and then select the `Y` (yes) option
    - Unix: `chmod +x install.sh`
 5. Run the installation script:
    - Windows: `.\install.ps1`